morloc-project/morloc/doc/terminology.md

 Ideally the type signature is all that is needed to generate required IO.
 But often more is needed.
 Should a table passed to R, for example, be a `data.frame`, a `data.table`, a list of vectors, a `matrix`, a `tibble`, etc.
+Or should a string sent to Haskell be a String, ByteString or Text?
 In such cases, hints must be passed to the compiler.
 The specialization syntax needs to be general enough to allow great flexibility in meeting the needs of wildly different languages.
 Perhaps it can be a YAML block.

+Where should this block be?
+On the composer's side or the programmer's side?
+Or both?
+The programmer needs to be able to specialize the types.
+The composer never needs to see these specializations.
+But there could be information that the composer needs to pass to the programmer, for example performance requirements or type specializations of a more general type (e.g. distributions).

  * primitives